Javelel/hash-table/README.md

 # hash-table
-Implementation of hash table that handles collisions with separate chaining
+Implementation of hash table that handles collisions using separate chaining